Can I change my sexual orientation?

 (Essential Psychopathology and Its Treatment (2009), 3d ed. p.
 468,

-However, a few months later, with glaring inconsistency, the APA publishes a statement that reparative therapy is ineffective (APA 2009) It is this statement that LGBT + activists refer - movements in discussions about the possibility of a therapeutic effect on homosexual attraction.
-A group of APA members who are also members of the Alliance for Therapeutic Choice professional organization2, in response to the APA statement in the same year published a review of the APA statement, which listed such shortcomings in the APA report as selective selection of sources (Phelan 2009a, p.
+However, a few months later, with glaring inconsistency, the APA publishes a statement that reparative therapy is ineffective (APA 2009).
+It is this statement that activists of the “LGBT*+” movement refer to in discussions about the possibility of therapeutic influence on homosexual attraction.
+A group of APA members, who are also part of the professional organization “Alliance for Therapeutic Choice”2, in response to the APA statement in the same year published a review of the APA statement, which listed such shortcomings in the APA report as selective selection of sources (Phelan 2009a, p.
 45), arbitrary application of criteria for reparative therapy (Phelan 2009a, p.
 48), the application of double standards (Phelan 2009a, p.
 49), and others.

 So, what is actually indicated in the APA statement, if you carefully analyze it?
 The general conclusion was the condemnation of reparative therapy as ineffective and harmful.
 However, if you look at the last pages of the conclusion, you can see the facts that the authors of the report were forced to note in order to avoid forgery, but they do not include these facts in their comments and press statements: